decentralized-identity/bbs-signature/draft-bbs-signatures.md

 Inputs:

 - input_array, an array of elements to be hashed.
+All elements of this array that are octet strings MUST be multiples of 8 bits.

 Parameters: